ejohansson13/concepts_explained/UNet/UNet_ML.md

 ## Architecture

-The U-Net is a fully convolutional network following an encoder-decoder architecture, deriving its name from the signature U-shape of its encoder and decoder paths.
+The U-Net is a fully convolutional neural network following an encoder-decoder architecture, deriving its name from the signature U-shape of its encoder and decoder paths.
 The encoder path represents the descent of the U and downsamples the image, condensing it to its most important features.
 This compact representation, preserving image features, is then upsampled and ascends the network, with the output image replicating the original image's dimensions.
 Skip connections stretch across the symmetry of the network, providing additional context for upsampling.
 This added context, connecting equivalent stages in the architecture across paths, boosts the image reconstruction accuracy.
 Below, we'll take a look at each section in a little more detail.

 ### Downsampling